vannawillerton/vannawillerton.github.io/ModelsOfComputation.md

 ## Some basic datatypes

 ### Symbols
 So far we have seen two datatypes in our system: numbers like "1" and "2" and functions returned by "fn".
 Actually, we have seen another basic type: variable names used in "def" statements and "fn" definitions like "x" and "my-addition".
 This kind of object is called a *symbol* in LISP.
-When the Scheme interpreter sees a symbol it assumes this is a variable and it tries to look up the value for that variable.
+When Clojure sees a symbol it assumes this is a variable and it tries to look up the value for that variable.
 If the variable has not been bound to value, you will get an error.

 ```
 some-symbol